-If there is one thing every kid craves it’s attention.
-Kids will do anything for attention, and if they can’t get good attention, they’ll get bad attention because there’s nothing worse than receiving no attention.
+If there is one thing every kid craves, it’s attention.
+Kids will do anything for attention, and if they can’t get good attention, they’ll take bad attention because there’s nothing worse than receiving no attention.
 Receiving no attention, to them, feels like living a life that is insignificant.

 3. Feeling Like They Don’t Fit In

 This is in the same family as the last point.
 They feel different, awkward, and isolated.
-This can create anxiety, anger, and a low self-esteem.
-Kids in this situation can withdrawal further into isolation leading to depression and potential self harm.
+This can create anxiety, anger, and low self-esteem.
+Kids in this situation can withdraw further into isolation, leading to depression and potential self-harm.
 They may act out in a similar way as when they feel unloved by their parents.
-Finally, they could be invited into a group of friends who are a bad influence, which brings me to the next point.
+Finally, they could be invited into a group of friends who are bad influences, which brings me to the next point.

+Is your behavior a bad influence on your kids?
 Even more than friends, kids are influenced by their parents.
-What friends say doesn’t nearly have the impact as what parents do.
+What friends say doesn’t have nearly the impact as what parents do.
 Also, parents engaging in reckless and irresponsible behavior will make kids feel unstable.
 Kids without a firm foundation and structure are like feathers floating in the breeze.
 They are more susceptible to wandering into dangerous territory because no one has drawn out boundaries.

 6. Inconsistent or Overly Strict Parenting

-However, even when boundaries are drawn out, if they are not held it communicates to the child those boundaries aren’t important.
+However, even when boundaries are drawn out, if they are not held, it communicates to the child that those boundaries aren’t important.
 Again, there is a feeling of instability.
-The other end of the spectrum is overly strict.
-Parenting without grace and understanding, everything is a lecture or lesson, and tough consequences.
+The other end of the spectrum is overly strict—parenting without grace and understanding, everything is a lecture or lesson, and tough consequences.
 The child feels constantly talked down to and rarely listened to.
 This produces bitterness and rebellion.

-7. They Don’t Know How To Cope With Pressure
+7. Not Knowing How to Cope With Pressure

-There’s a lot of pressure put on kids today, many from adult agendas.
+There’s a lot of pressure on kids today, and a lot of it comes from adult agendas.
 Kids who don’t know how to cope will choose a number of unhealthy outlets.
 The unhealthy outlets are mainly distractions from the stress rather than growing in strength and maturity.
 Some include numbing through drugs and alcohol, developing an eating disorder, using relationships for sexual pleasure, viewing pornography, or harming themselves by cutting or burning.

-Pay attention if your child is in any of the arenas.
+Pay attention if your child is in any of these arenas.
 Provide him or her with a safe environment and do a lot of listening.
-They need your gentle guidance.
+Your kids need your gentle guidance.
 Take action early and often, but be sure your children know that your actions are coming from a position of love.